Northwest Airlines Flight 710: Memorials

-The week after the accident, Northwest Airlines purchased a ten-lot section at Greenwood Cemetery in Tell City, Indiana for the purpose of interring the remains of the victims of Flight 710.
+The week after the accident, Northwest Airlines purchased a ten-lot section at Greenwood Cemetery in Tell City for the purpose of interring the remains of the victims of Flight 710.
 It arranged a memorial service to be held at the cemetery six days after the crash, and arranged for the transportation of relatives of the victims on chartered aircraft.
 The president of Northwest Airlines and several officials of the airline personally attended the memorial service.
 In September 1960, the company arranged for the erection of a 15 ft tall granite monument at the cemetery with the names of the victims and the words "In Memoriam - March 17, 1960".
 Because of the company's unusual actions in showing that it was shocked about the accident and that it cared about the victims of the crash, it received an unusually large number of letters about the accident, with most of the letter writers expressing positive views toward the company.
 Few other airline companies had previously taken this type of approach with their management of an emergency.

 The actual location of the crash was turned into a one-acre park maintained by Perry County.
 A year after the crash of Flight 710, local residents led by the Cannelton Kiwanis Club and local newspaper editor Bob Cummings raised funds to erect a granite memorial at the crash site.
 The eight-ton memorial has a "flame of everlasting life" at the top of a center shaft that reaches nine feet in the air.
 The center part of the monument is inscribed with the words "This memorial, dedicated to the memory of 63 persons who died in an airline accident at this location, March 17, 1960, was erected by public subscription in the hope that such tragedies will be eliminated."
 Panels on each side of the center shaft are engraved with the names of the 63 victims of the crash.